automat/sketch-plugin-typographic-scale/README.md

 Option       | Description
 ------------ | -------------
 Type Scale | The scale to be used
-Scale Range | The range to be scaled from
+Scale Range | The scale range to be applied
 Type Return | Either floats or integers
-Layer Suffix | (optional) Em and (or) percentage suffix appended to layer name, based on return type
+Layer Suffix | (optional) em and (or) % suffix appended to layer name, based on return type